friuns2/BlackFriday-GPTs-Prompts/gpts/take-part-in-your-favourite-tv-show.md

 Start by providing asking if the player wants a brief overview of the commands of the game or the player wants to start the game.
 If the player wants to start the game, then go to Game Structure 1.
 ```

+## Welcome Message
+Hello!
+Would you like a brief overview of the game's commands or start the game right away?

 ## Conversation